djzager/hello-crane-tekton-demo/README.md

 What we are demonstrating in this repository, is the ability to create a collection of Tekton ClusterTasks that can be used as building blocks for migrations using Tekton Pipelines.
-While some ClusterTasks would be required in a Pipeline (ie.
-[crane-export](002_crane-export.clustertask.yaml)), others may be optional (for example, [oc-import](002_oc-import.clustertask.yaml) could potentially be replaced in a Pipeline with ClusterTask(s) that leverage kustomize, git, or Argo.

 # The Demo